sjsrey/narsc16/install.md

 ![extract](figs/readmefigs/term5.PNG)

 If your screen looks like the previous image, you are good to go.
 If not, read through the directions again closely.
-If you still have issues please email.
+If you still have issues please email <sjsrey@gmail.com>
+.